 However, for most entrepreneurs looking to get their e-commerce venture off the ground, you simply need to find a demand and meet it.
 That is the basic law of business and it holds ground with e-commerce as well.
 Giants like Amazon and Alibaba too started out as an underdog someday.
 And along with actually delivering products that people actually want to buy, you will need to adequately market and promote your e-commerce venture with the proper audiences if your venture is to succeed.

-Why is marketing necessary?
+Why is marketing necessary

 Let’s be honest, the market today is extremely competitive.
 And with power concentrated in the hands of only a very few and titanic corporate giants, breaking into the domain is more difficult now than ever.
 Therefore, if you are to stand any chance of existing long enough to make an impact, you must focus on marketing and customer acquisition from day one.

-In the absence of active marketing to keep your website in front of the eyeballs of prospective users, their attention will invariably be occupied by something else; they do not call it the attention economy for nothing.
+In the absence of active marketing to keep your website in front of the eyeballs of prospective users, their attention will invariably be occupied by something else; they call it the attention economy for nothing.
 The internet has unwittingly created a very high turnover rate for businesses by creating the opportunity to start one very easily and at the same time making it easy to fail as well.
 Therefore, product lifecycles have shortened, and along with the rise of online video and social media, so have the attention spans of the people.
 Therefore, if you are to make your online e-commerce venture a successful enterprise, you have to do market it actively and enthusiastically.

-Affiliate marketing is the next generation marketing strategy that truly has a wide array of benefits and very little downsides.
+Affiliate marketing is the next-generation marketing strategy that truly has a wide array of benefits and very few downsides.
 Affiliate marketing involves getting people who already have a good audience to direct them to your site in exchange for a commission.
 This includes vloggers, review websites, journalists, and any other form of online publication.
 The huge benefit of affiliate marketing over traditional internet advertising is that because you choose who your affiliate partners are, you get to decide who diversified an audience you want to reach.
 If your e-commerce venture is about cosmetics, you can partner up with a beauty tips blog or someone who reviews cosmetics on YouTube.
 These people have the influence over their audience to recommend your web venture to them, thereby driving more traffic to your e-commerce website.
 Affiliate marketing prevents the overhead that was a key disadvantage of traditional online advertising.
 Viewers reading beauty blogs and watching cosmetics reviews and makeup tutorials on YouTube are already interested in the product you are selling.
 By directly targeting that audience you are assured of direct and outright engagement with your prospective customers.

 You can also drive affiliate marketing by teaming up with content creators like bloggers and YouTube channels to create content specifically for your website.
 Such sponsored content or paid content is essentially similar to television personalities and movie stars advertising products but with the added benefit of running on the internet instead of TV.
-Again, you are assured of the content being engaging to the audience, which gives rise to a greater probability of driving useful traffic to your website which then translates into increased sales.
+Again, you are assured of the content is engaging to the audience, which gives rise to a greater probability of driving traffic to your website which then translates into increased sales.

 Share your products on the internet

 Customers on the internet are savvy and are always on the lookout for a good deal.
-Comparison shopping engines like Google Shopping, PriceSpy, Idealo, LeGuide etc. are price aggregators that collate item prices across different e-commerce sites into one place so that people can see where they can purchase what they want at the lowest price.
+Comparison shopping engines like Google Shopping, PriceSpy, Idealo, LeGuide, etc. are price aggregators that collate item prices across different e-commerce sites into one place so that people can see where they can purchase what they want at the lowest price.
 Therefore, you must make sure that your e-commerce products synchronize with these comparison shopping engines.
-It is an easy way to ensure that you target a particularly net savvy demographic.
+It is an easy way to ensure that you target a particularly net-savvy demographic.